CBroaders12/GigTrackerClient/README.md

 ## Motivation

-The project is the final project for the Web Development Course at [Eleven Fifty Academy](https://elevenfifty.org).
+This repository is the front-end of my final project for the Web Development Course at [Eleven Fifty Academy](https://elevenfifty.org).

 ## Tech/framework used